 Connected medical devices are everywhere in modern healthcare.
 Infusion pumps that report dosing data to the EHR.
 Patient monitors that stream vitals to nursing stations.
 Imaging systems that push DICOM studies to PACS servers.
 Wearable sensors that transmit remote patient monitoring data to cloud platforms.
-Every one of these device-to-system data flows represents both a clinical capability and a cybersecurity attack surface.
+Every one of these device-to-system data flows represents both a clinical capability and a cybersecurity attack surface — and as of 2023, a binding pre-market obligation under FDA cybersecurity guidance.

 The FDA has responded with increasingly specific cybersecurity requirements for medical devices, culminating in Section 524B of the Food, Drug, and Cosmetic Act (added by the Consolidated Appropriations Act of 2023).
 These requirements fundamentally change what device manufacturers and healthcare organizations must do to secure connected medical devices throughout their lifecycle.